-The Foundation will award undergraduate scholarships to outstanding students, known as SAPA Scholars, in July for use during their freshman year.
-The awards will be made on the basis of merit to those who have outstanding potential and intend to pursue careers in life sciences.
+SAPA will award undergraduate scholarships to selected candidates, known as SAPA Scholars, in September for use during their college freshman year.
+The awards will be made on the basis of merits to those who have outstanding potential and intend to pursue careers in life sciences.

-Each scholarship awards a one-time fund of minimal $1000 towards tuition payment.
-The scholarship is merit-based and open to national competition.
-The Trustees intend to award two or more SAPA Scholarships each year.
-Nominees for SAPA Scholarships must include in their application materials a statement of interest in pursuing a career related to life sciences.
+Each scholarship awards a one-time fund of $1000 towards tuition payment.
+The Scholarship is merit-based and open to national competition.
+SAPA intends to award the Scholarship to at least two (2) qualified candidates each year.
+Applicants for the SAPA Scholarship must include in their application materials a statement of interest in pursuing a career related to life sciences.

 Examples of the educational plans are listed below: